Chrismettal/PiPLC/README.md

 | 12 V    | TODO mA       |
 | 24 V    | 5 mA          |

-### Digital Outputs (Q1-8)
+### J3 - J6 | Digital Outputs (Q1-8)

 8 digital outputs are found at the pottom of the device.
 These outputs are driven by `G5RL-1A-E-TV8` relays theoretically capable of **16 A at 250 V AC** / **16 A at 24 V DC**.

-As with the digital inputs, each output features a status LED.
+As with the digital inputs, each output features a status LED found on the HMI subboard.

 > [!WARNING]
 > As this the PiPLC is an open source passion project and not externally rated by TÜV or a similar agency, usage of these relays in mains powered systems is at your own risk.